zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2. Meet Kafka/index.md

 We will find there is no response returned.
 The topic will be offline if one partition doesn't have any replica online.

+### Restart the Broker

-If we restart the stopped broker, Kafka willl self heal:
+If we restart the stopped broker, Kafka will self-heal:

 ```bash
 docker compose up -d
 ```

-We can see that for partition 0 and 1, the broker 2 is `in_sync` again.
+We can see that for partitions 0 and 1, broker 2 is `in_sync` again.
 And for partition 2, the `leader` 2 is elected again.

 ```json
 {